 Who You’ll Learn From

-Shanna Hocking is the associate vice president of individual giving at Children's Hospital of Philadelphia, providing strategic leadership and direction to a team of 29 across annual, major, planned and principal giving.
+Shanna Hocking is the associate vice president, individual giving at Children's Hospital of Philadelphia, providing strategic leadership and direction to a team of 30+ across annual, major, planned, principal, and international giving.
 Previously, she was the senior director of major and planned gifts at the Wharton School at the University of Pennsylvania, where she led the major and planned gifts program and served as a senior fundraiser for the institution, engaging alumni primarily in New York City and London.
 She developed and directed Wharton Women in Leadership, an initiative to engage senior executive alumnae as volunteer and philanthropic leaders with the School.
 She also co-taught the Penn Professional Practices in Development series for all major gifts fundraising staff at Penn.
 She previously worked in development at University of Alabama, Duke University and the Jewish Theological Seminary.

-Hocking is a frequent speaker on fundraising and leadership and her writing has been published in Huffington Post and Forbes.
-She serves as an adjunct lecturer in the Certificate for Nonprofit Management program at Johns Hopkins University.
+Hocking is a frequent speaker on fundraising and leadership and her writing has been published on Fast Company, Huffington Post, Career Contessa, Forbes, and Motherly.
+She served as an adjunct lecturer in the Certificate for Nonprofit Management program at Johns Hopkins University.
 She has held volunteer leadership positions with a variety of organizations, including CASE.

 She received a bachelor's degree in psychology from Columbia University and a bachelor's degree in modern Jewish studies from the Jewish Theological Seminary.
 She is a Certified Fund Raising Executive.

 Armin Afsahi is a seasoned advancement executive with more than 20 years of private and public sector experience in institutional advancement, strategic management, business development, marketing, technology and operations gained in public and private universities, as well as technology, education and consulting firms.